 - Time off from work for which you lost compensation because you had to take your injured child to doctors’ appointments and other accident-related tasks.

-- Disfigurement, scarring, or disability caused by the dog bite.
-An experienced dog bite lawyer Des Moines IA residents choose from Johnston | Martineau, PLLP can explain in more detail about standard values for each type of injury, depending on their severity.
+- Disfigurement, scarring, or disability caused by a dog bite.
+We can explain in more detail about standard values for each type of injury, depending on their severity.
 For instance, permanent scarring will be worth more than temporary cuts.
 Any type of permanent injury will be worth more than if the injury is temporary.

-If your child was seriously injured from a dog bite, we may be able to help you collect maximum compensation from the dog’s owner.
+If you, a family member, or child was seriously injured from a dog bite, we may be able to help you collect maximum compensation from the dog’s owner.
 You may be eligible to recover the accident costs from those responsible.
-For a free consultation, contact Johnston | Martineau, PLLP at (515) 493-4878 to request a free consultation with a respected dog bite lawyer Des Moines IA offers.
+Contact Johnston | Martineau, PLLP at (515) 493-4878 to request a free consultation with a respected dog bite lawyer in Des Moines, IA.